Nickel(II) iodide

 Nickel(II) iodide is an inorganic compound with the formula NiI_{2}.
 This paramagnetic black solid dissolves readily in water to give bluish-green solutions, from which crystallizes the aquo complex [Ni(H_{2}O)_{6}]I_{2} (image above).
 This bluish-green colour is typical of hydrated nickel(II) compounds.
 Nickel iodides find some applications in homogeneous catalysis.

 Structure and synthesis

 The anhydrous material crystallizes in the CdCl_{2} motif, featuring octahedral coordination geometry at each Ni(II) center.
-NiI_{2} is prepared by dehydration of the pentahydrate.

-NiI_{2} readily hydrates, and the hydrated form can be prepared by dissolution of nickel oxide, hydroxide, or carbonate in hydroiodic acid.
-The anhydrous form can be produced by treating powdered nickel with iodine.
+Hydrated NiI_{2} is produced by treating nickel(II) hydroxide with hydroiodic acid.
+Anhydrous NiI_{2} is prepared by dehydration of its hydrates at 140 °C. The anhydrous form can be produced by treating powdered nickel with iodine.

 Applications

 Catalysis

 NiI_{2} has some industrial applications as a catalyst in carbonylation reactions.
 It is also has niche uses as a reagent in organic synthesis, especially in conjunction with samarium(II) iodide.

 Like many nickel complexes, those derived from hydrated nickel iodide have been used in cross coupling.